The MPV (for its acronym in English) in the blood test refers to the size of platelets and is used as a marker of platelet functionality.

 Some quantities of platelets have already been used for the coagulation process.
 Therefore, the result obtained is false.

 Blood is often called “the lifeline of a human being.”
 It has so many functions that help our body and allows us to live healthily.

 It transports the oxygen necessary to live and stores the nutrients to be a healthy person.
 It is transcendental that we ensure that it is in its best-operating state.

 For this reason, it is always recommended to carry out periodic tests to make sure that there is no problem.

 Blood platelets help us heal faster, so any abnormality must undergo treatment to achieve a more balanced and healthy lifestyle.

-It is your duty to take care of yourself and make sure that your body does its best.
-You should make regular trips to the doctor to identify if your organs are functioning properly.
+You must take care of yourself and make sure that your body does its best.
+You should make regular trips to the doctor to identify if your organs are functioning correctly.
 Tests can be done to ensure this.